* This is the Professional Version. *

 Risk factors for OSA in children include the following:

 In most affected children, parents note snoring; however, snoring may not be reported even when OSA is severe.
 Other sleep symptoms may include restless sleep, sweating at night, and observed apnea.
-Daytime symptoms may include nasal obstruction, mouth breathing, morning headache, and problems concentrating.
 Children may have nocturnal enuresis.
+Daytime signs and symptoms may include nasal obstruction, mouth breathing, morning headache, and problems concentrating.
 Excessive daytime sleepiness is less common than among adults with OSA.

 Complications of OSA may include problems with learning and behavior, cor pulmonale, pulmonary hypertension, and growth disturbance.